List of Sharon Cuneta live performances

 Filipino singer Sharon Cuneta has headlined concerts both in the Philippines and abroad.
-Regarded as one of the most successful Filipino entertainers of all time, she has performed across different parts of the world— America, Middle East, Oceania and Asia.
+Regarded as one of the most successful Filipino entertainers of all time, she has performed across different parts of the world— America, the Middle East, Oceania and Asia.
 She staged her first major two-night concert "Sharon, Solo with the Boys" at the Araneta Coliseum.

 Cuneta has performed before packed houses at Hong Kong Coliseum, Shrine Auditorium, and Sydney Coliseum Theatre.
 She received the Honorary Key to the City of Los Angeles from the city's former mayor, Tom Bradley for being the first Filipino artist to perform at the Shrine Auditorium in Los Angeles, California.
 She has a poster enshrined at the Hall of Fame of the MGM Grand Garden Arena and was the first Filipino musical act stage a concert at the Hong Kong Coliseum.
 In her home country, she has headlined multiple sold-out concerts at the Araneta Coliseum and has performed with global artists such as Julio Iglesias, Michael Buble, Jim Brickman, Angela Bofill, Billy Preston and Andy Lau.